theobaracchini/meteolakes/README.txt

 If the javascript code has changed (e.g. a controller changed), proceed with "Deployment steps (js)".
 If the page markup has changed (html), proceed with "Deployment steps (html)".
+After anything has changed, you can also update the page on the aphyspc1.epfl.ch by following the "Deployment steps (IIS)" instructions.

 Deployment steps (js):